 James Herzing has been a part of the Autodesk Simulation team since 2009 and understands the rapid evolution of simulation.
-From generative design to event simulation, Autodesk is changing the way engineers design and make things.
+From Autodesk generative design to event simulation, Autodesk is changing the way engineers design and the future of make things.

 In this recap of Autodesk Virtual Academy, you’ll learn how Simulation solutions now allow you to lighten your design, optimize flow, and reduce failure.
 Let’s take a look at some new introductions previously thought impossible.